clydebarrow/esphome-docs-hugo/content/components/wireguard.md

 {{< seo description="" image="" >}}

-|wireguard|_ is an extremely simple yet fast and modern VPN that utilizes
 state-of-the-art cryptography.
 This component uses a **custom** implementation not developed by original authors and currently available for ESP32, ESP8266 and BK72xx microcontrollers *only*.